U.S. Department of Transportation

-|End Date:||December 31, 2014|
+|End Date:||December 31, 2016|

-|FHWA Program Name:||IRT (Infrastructure Research and Technology)|
+|Program:||IRT (Infrastructure Research and Technology)|

 (2) Synthesis on Real-Time Automated Geotechnical Data Collection Systems: Investigate the current products available for real-time monitoring of geotechnical structures and develop a report that provides a general overview of automated data collection systems for geotechnical applications and comprehensive guidelines for designing these systems for remote monitoring of the engineering performance of new and existing structures in real time.

 (3) Exploration of Innovative Lateral Deformation Monitoring Technologies: A review of current practices and systems currently available and installed on existing geotechnical structures for case history assessment will be performed.
-Microelectromechanical systems (MEMS) technology will be evaluated for accuracy, resolution, sensitivity, linearity, noise, and error in a controlled, laboratory setting.
+Microeletromechanical systems (MEMS) technology will be evaluated for accuracy, resolution, sensitivity, linearity, noise, and error in a controlled, laboratory setting.

 (4) Advanced Geotechnical Instrumentation for Measurement of Lateral Earth Pressure: Review existing methods to measure lateral earth pressure and evaluate the use of new instrumentation (i.e. tactile pressure sensors).
 Test pressure sensors in the laboratory and identify methods to make the sensors more durable for field applications.

-|Test Methodology:||laboratory, field testing and data management, testing|
+|Test Methodology:||laboratory, field testing and instrumentation, data management|

-Research/Technologies--FHWA Research and Technology|
+|FHWA Topics:||Research/Technologies--FHWA Research and Technology|

 Hydraulics and Hydrology